 SWGfL are always here to offer advice and guidance when it comes to online safety.
 To learn more, please contact us

-David is the Senior Manager responsible the UK Safer Internet Centre.
+David is the CEO of SWGfL and one of the directors for the UK Safer Internet Centre.
 David has worked extensively in the area of online safety for many years not only with children, schools and wider communities but also with partner agencies such as the Police, CEOP and Childnet.

 David has presented at online safety conferences both home and abroad and currently chairs the National Education Network Safeguarding Group in the UK as well as a member of the CEOP Education Advisory panel and the National Council for the NetSmartz Workshop in the US.

 David has been appointed to the UK Council for Child Internet Safety and actively participates with the Council’s education and public awareness working.

 Ken is the Senior Manager responsible for Compliance and the UK Safer Internet Centre.
 Ken chairs the successful multi-disciplinary regional E-Safety Development Group.
 As part of the UK Safer Internet Centre, he works with a broad range of national and international organisations that include Childnet, CEOP, InSafe, NCMEC, FOSI and Internet Watch Foundation and has spoken at global conferences in the Middle East, South Korea, Azerbaijan, Spain, Estonia, Europe and the US.

 Ken has wide education experience, drawing on twenty years as a teacher and school leader and ten years as an Education Adviser for ICT in Plymouth, UK.
 These roles not only include the monitoring of standards of ICT in schools, but also building and maintaining the city’s education broadband infrastructure and strategy.